pod-arcade/website/docs/Self-Hosted/server.md

 title: Setting up a Server
 sidebar_position: 0
 ---

 # Setting up a Server

-> :construction: ***PLEASE READ ME BEFORE GETTING STARTED*** :construction:
+> :construction: **_PLEASE READ ME BEFORE GETTING STARTED_** :construction:
 >
-> ***Pod-Arcade is currently in a dynamic phase of development.
-As we enhance and refine our platform, certain aspects of the deployment process may evolve.
+> **_Pod-Arcade is currently in a dynamic phase of development.
+As we enhance and refine our platform, certain aspects of the deployment process may change or evolve.
 We appreciate your understanding and patience if you find that some instructions have changed, or are no longer up to date with the code.
 Please be sure to check back with this page before performing any updates.
-If you find something that no longer functions as it should, very kindly notify us on Discord.***
+If you find something that no longer functions as it should, very kindly notify us on Discord._**

 ## Overview

-This document outlines the process to set up a Pod-Arcade server.
-This component is ***optional*** for users opting out of the Pod-Arcade cloud solution and is intended as the self-hosted alternative.
+This document guides you through the process of setting up a self-hosted Pod-Arcade server.
+This setup is an **_optional_** alternative for users choosing not to utilize the Pod-Arcade cloud solution.

 Key Components:

-- Web Interface: Accessible from a browser, bundled with the server.
+- **Web Interface:** Bundled with the server and accessible from a browser.
-- MQTT Server: Facilitates communication between desktop and client, reachable via the `/mqtt` endpoint.
+- **MQTT Server:** Enables communication between the desktop and client applications.
+It's accessible at the `/mqtt` endpoint and also via direct MQTT protocol for debugging purposes.

-The self-hosted server lacks some features of the cloud version, like diverse authentication methods (e.g., Discord).
-It uses a pre-shared key (PSK) for authentication.

-You should be careful who you share these PSKs with.
-Anyone with the PSK can connect to your server.
+### Default Port Configuration

+- **HTTP:** The server is accessible over port `8080` for HTTP connections.
+- **HTTPS:** For secure connections, HTTPS is available over port `8443`.
+By default, it generates a new self-signed certificate each time it starts.
+You may need to accept the self-signed certificate, or [swap it out](#additional-configuration-options).
+- **MQTT:** The MQTT service runs on port `1883`.
+This port is primarily for ease of debugging, as it publishes various operational statistics.
+This is the same as connecting to the `/mqtt` endpoint over HTTP or HTTPS.

+### Security Considerations

+The self-hosted server uses a pre-shared key (PSK) for authentication.
+This method is less sophisticated compared to the cloud version, which supports diverse authentication methods like Discord.
+Exercise caution in sharing these PSKs; anyone in possession of your PSK can gain access to your server.

 ## Helm